openshift/enhancements/enhancements/rebase.md

 git rev-list -1 <upstream tag>
 ```

-The first commit in the previous rebase branch OBwill be the one immediately following
+The first commit in the previous rebase branch will be the one immediately following
 the commit identified by the hash of the upstream tag:

 ```